Avoiding the Probate Process

 • Gift a car to a child or grandchild

 • You can make a gift to pay certain education and medical expenses, even if the amount exceeds the annual gift tax exclusion amount.
-But you need to make the payment directly to the educational institution or medical provider, not to the beneficiary.
+But you must pay the educational institution or medical provider directly, not the beneficiary.

 It would be wise to get legal advice if you consider this strategy.
-There can be unintended consequences when one gifts assets and personal property one is using, like a home.
-There may be a better way to make a gift that doesn't become a threat to solvency during your lifetime.
+There can be unintended consequences when you gift assets and personal property.

 Trusts

-Trusts are an excellent way to gift money or items -- both during one's lifetime and after death.
-There are many types of trusts that achieve different purposes.
+Trusts are an excellent way to gift money or items both during one's lifetime and after death.
+There are many types of trusts to consider.

 Revocable Living Trust

 revocable living trust becomes effective during the donor's lifetime.
-They may retain control of their assets as a trustee of the trust (or another person could be named as trustee).
-The trustee manages the property that has been transferred into the trust but must use it for the benefit of the donor, and later, of the beneficiaries of the trust.
+They may keep control of their assets as a trustee of the trust (or another person could be named as trustee).
+The trustee manages the property transferred into the trust.
+The trustee must use the trust's property to benefit the donor and the trust's beneficiaries.

 Any property placed in the trust is no longer part of your estate and avoids the probate process entirely.
 After the trust donor's death, property in the trust can transfer immediately to the named beneficiaries.
-Or, it can remain in the trust where it will be managed by the trustee and distributed over time.
-The trustee will follow the instructions in the trust document.
+Property can also remain in the trust.
+The trustee will manage and distribute the property over time according to the trust's terms.
+The trustee must follow the instructions in the trust document.

 Testamentary Trust

-testamentary trust is created by a will after a person's death.
-The decedent gets no benefit from the trust during their lifetime, but their beneficiaries enjoy the benefits of inheritance.
+A will creates a testamentary trust after a person's death.
+The decedent gets no benefit from the trust during their lifetime.
+The decedent's beneficiaries, however, enjoy the benefits of inheritance.
 A testamentary trust is an irrevocable trust.
-The terms of the trust cannot be changed because the person who created the trust has died.
+This means that the terms of the trust cannot be changed because the person who created the trust died.

-A trust can operate for many years, distributing assets according to the terms of the trust document.
+A trust can operate for many years, distributing assets according to the terms of the trust.
 A trust may outlive its original trustee.
-In that case, a successor trustee named in the trust would take over, or a new trustee would be named by a judge.
+In that case, a successor trustee named in the trust takes over, or a judge appoints a new trustee to oversee the remaining assets.

 Other Relevant Topics: